 If DIY-ing isn't your jam, there are plenty of scalp products on the market to help loosen those dead skin cells and product buildup.
 Here are a few of our favorites.

 Pratasiewicz suggests this scalp scrub to gently exfoliate the skin and unclog pores.
 The formula keeps the skin hydrated with nourishing and moisturizing ingredients and also doubles as a body scrub.

-This plant-based pick utilizes the resurrection plant's healing and moisturizing properties to essentially "resurrect" scalp and hair health.
+This plant-based pick utilizes the resurrection plant's healing and moisturizing properties to essentially "resurrect" scalp and hair health, according to the brand.

 This two-part kit includes a nourishing oil and a detoxifying base meant to loosen and remove buildup while delivering skin-loving nutrients to the scalp.

 Many salons offer in-house treatments to help detox the scalp, which provides a more luxurious (and typically more effective) result.
 Most salons will steam the scalp to help loosen buildup, then they'll thoroughly scrub the entire scalp with an over-the-counter option.
 The treatment is usually complete with a scalp-focused shampoo and conditioner.
 We recommend the Hair & Scalp Mist Treatment at Spiral (X, Y, Z) in New York City.

 Johnson says she will assess the client's scalp first and decide on either a salicylic acid or bentonite clay treatment.
 "That will sit on, then it will get shampooed and conditioned," she says.
 "Then it will go under the steamer, which is a hydrator: it steams like when you're getting your face steamed, you're going to steam your scalp."